safarvafadar/chemotaxis/README.md

 + a.csv: The results from the game-theoretical analysis.
 + SixflagellaCheYpRandomly.csv: The results from the six flagella correaltion analysis.(Figure 10)

-+SixflagellaCheYp.ipynb: ipython notebook to generate Figures 2.
++ SixflagellaCheYp.ipynb: ipython notebook to generate Figures 2.

-+ConcentrationAngle.ipynb: ipython notebook to generate Figures 3.
++ ConcentrationAngle.ipynb: ipython notebook to generate Figures 3.

-+AngleDistanceCorrelation.ipynb: ipython notebook to generate Figures 4.
++ AngleDistanceCorrelation.ipynb: ipython notebook to generate Figures 4.

-+SixflagellaCheYp.ipynb: ipython notebook to generate Figures 5.
++ SixflagellaCheYp.ipynb: ipython notebook to generate Figures 5.

-+FlagellumCheY.ipynb: ipython notebook to generate Figures 7.
++ FlagellumCheY.ipynb: ipython notebook to generate Figures 7.

-+BetaCharts.ipynb: ipython notebook to generate Figures 8.
++ BetaCharts.ipynb: ipython notebook to generate Figures 8.

-+6flagellaCorrelation.ipynb: ipython notebook to generate Figures 10.
++ 6flagellaCorrelation.ipynb: ipython notebook to generate Figures 10.